SladetBask-Kasper/VimSettings/README.md

 My Vim Settings (so i can transfer to vms easily) https://sladetbask-kasper.github.io/VimSettings/

+# How to install?
+chmod +x installer.sh
+./installer.sh

 # Features
 * error correnction when saving file.
 * line number shown on side.